 Best practice suggests that in this scenario, merchants should authenticate for the full amount of the subscription at the time the customer signs up, even if the first month is prorated.
 Then, subsequent re-bills should in most cases not require SCA as long as they are appropriately flagged as MIT.
 Recurly will take care of both of these pieces for our merchants: authenticating for the full amount and flagging subsequent re-bills as MIT.

-Following are links to more information on PSD2 from specific gateways: Adyen, Braintree, SagePay, Stripe, Wirecard, WorldPay.
-Specific updates needed for your gateway configuration can be found here.
+Want to learn more?
+Check out our documentation on PSD2 from specific gateways: Adyen, Braintree, SagePay, Stripe, Wirecard, and WorldPay.